 The CP program identifies aspects of practice and activities that carry inherent risk.
 This requires that registrants establish their qualifications before they can engage in such activities in practice.

-To view and download Certified Practice application forms and programs of study, click the following links:
+To view and download Certification Program application forms, click the following links: